History of Cwmbran Tennis Club

 Due to planning regulations the structure had to be dismantled each spring and re-erected each Autumn which placed significant wear and tear of the fabric and foundation connections.
 It was this wear and tear that eventually led to the wrecking of the dome by Storm Eleanor in January 2018.

-2020 - saw the impact of Covid-19 with the introduction of lockdowns and restrictions affecting tennis clubs across the UK.
-Cwmbran Tennis Club acknowledged Tennis Wales guidelines and introduced measures to help protect members and non-members using the Club's facilities.
-In addition, a grant application was submitted to Sports Wales, supported by Tennis Wales, to help finance the resurfacing of the hard courts.
+2020 - saw the impact of covid with the introduction of lockdowns and restrictions affecting tennis clubs across the UK.
+Tennis Wales covid guidelines were reviewed and in compliance, measures were put in place at the Club to help protect members and non-members using the Club's facilities.
+During this time and after much deliberation, the committee decided it would be too expensive to replace and maintain another dome and so a grant application (supported by Tennis Wales) was submitted to Sports Wales to help the Club finance the resurfacing of hard courts 4 to 6 instead.

-2021 - due to the impact of Covid restrictions and reduced availability of tennis activities during 2020, the Club reduced the cost of all membership packages covering the 2021-22 season.
-Sports Wales approved our grant application and the hard courts were resurfaced in June.
-A defibrilator was installed at the Club hut in July.
-Smart Access Gates were also installed and the online Court Booking system updated in August.
+2021 - acknowledging the impact of Covid restrictions and reduced availability of tennis activities during 2020, the cost of membership across all packages for the 2021-22 Club year was reduced in April.
+The grant application submitted to Sport Wales in 2020 was approved and the hard courts were resurfaced with tiger turf in June.
+In July a defibrilator was installed and positioned outside the Club hut.
+In August Smart Access Gates were installed managing controlled access to both sets of courts and integrated with the Clubspark online Court Booking system.

 Club members past and present - if you'd like to contribute details about the history of the club or even have old pics you'd like to share on the website, please contact Ian Harris at editor@cwmbrantennis.co.uk.